GabrielBellesi-edu/AA_generos_musicales/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-│                         generated with `pip freeze > requirements.txt`
-│
-├── setup.cfg          <- Configuration file for flake8
-│
 └── generos_musicales   <- Source code for use in this project.
     │